What Are Autistic Shutdowns?

 Behavioral Signs

-Regarding behavior, the person might disengage from activities they usually enjoy, become unresponsive to social interaction, or show a lack of interest in their surroundings.
-They may try finding a quiet, low-stimulation environment or perform more self-soothing behaviors, such as stimming.
+Behaviorally, the person might disengage from activities, even ones they usually enjoy.
+They may become unresponsive to social interaction or show a lack of interest in their surroundings.
+Look for attempts to find a quiet, low-stimulation environment or an increase in self-soothing behaviors (stimming).

-It's important to remember that these signs are not definitive proof of an autistic shutdown, and they can also, again, vary among individuals.
-They instead suggest something is going on and should be considered within the context of the person’s usual behavior and recent experiences.
-If you find that autistic shutdowns are impacting your life or the life of someone you care about in a significant way, don't hesitate to seek professional support.
+It's important to remember that these signs are not definitive proof and should be considered within the context of the person’s usual behavior and recent experiences.
+If shutdowns are significantly impacting your life or the life of someone you care about, seek professional support.

 Final Thoughts